YourBoyAG/web-sprint-challenge-applied-javascript/README.md

 Demonstrate your understanding of this week's concepts by answering the following questions:

 1. What is the DOM?

+DOM or Document Object Model is a compiliation of all elements inside an HTML file

 2. What is an event?

+An event is something that occurs when triggered by a user in a webpage such as when a click occurs and something on the page happens

 3. What is an event listener?

+An event listener is what is attached to an element on the page and responds when invoked by the user according to the code that is written

 4. Why would we convert a NodeList into an Array?

+In order to be able to loop through its contents effectively

 5. What is a component?

+A component is a structured set of code that is reusable in the sense that you can compile instructions inside a function in order to eliminate redundancy when creating elements/events